plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Buneman, M. 1971.
 The recovery of trees from measurements of dissimilarity.
 Pp. 387-395 in Mathematics in the Archeological and Historical Sciences (Hodson, F. R. , Kendall, D. G., and Tautu, P., eds.), Edinburgh Univ.
 Press, Edinburgh.

-Camin, J. H., and R. R. Sokal.
+:hibiscus: Camin, J. H., and R. R. Sokal.
 1965.
 A method for deducing branching sequences in phylogeny.
 Evolution 19:311-326. (irreversible parsimony)

 Cavalli-Sforza, L. L., and A. W. F. Edwards.
 1967.
 Evolution 32:550-570.